wasp-lang/wasp/web/docs/introduction/introduction.md

 :::

 ## When to use Wasp
-Wasp is addressing the same core problems that typical web app frameworks are addressing, and it in big part [looks, swims and quacks](https://en.wikipedia.org/wiki/Duck_test) like a web app framework.
+Wasp addresses the same core problems that typical web app frameworks are addressing, and it in big part [looks, swims and quacks](https://en.wikipedia.org/wiki/Duck_test) like a web app framework.

 ### Best used for
 - building full-stack web apps (like e.g. Airbnb or Asana)
 - quickly starting a web app with industry best practices
-- to be used alongside modern web dev stack (currently supported React and Node)
+- to be used alongside modern web dev stack (React and Node.js are currently supported)

 ### Avoid using Wasp for
 - building static/presentational websites